CryoByte33/steam-deck-utilities/README.md

 In general, the larger the SSD the faster it is, but there's a lot more to it than that.
 But that does mean that by upgrading your SSD size you could upgrade the performance during swap scenarios.
 Something to keep in mind, but it will likely be a very small difference.

+#### Do these fixes affect battery life?
+This doesn't directly affect either the fan speeds or battery life, but it could lift a bottleneck and allow the CPU and GPU to work harder, thus raising fan speeds or lowering battery life by technicality.

+#### Are there any downsides to these fixes?
+Not that I'm aware of.
+At worst, performance breaks even but still extends SSD life.

 ## Troubleshooting
 ### Right-clicking the link to save it doesn't open a dialog box